logo academy

 4. Domain flipping or tasting

-Registering Internet domains cheaply and then reselling them at much higher prices is called domain flipping.
-One technique to test profitability in this respect is to take advantage of the 5-day grace period granted by ICANN, whereby if after this time the domain does not acquire an attractive price or is not purchased, a full refund of the registration can be obtained.
+Domain flipping is the practice of registering Internet domains cheaply and then reselling them at much higher prices.
+One technique to test profitability in this respect is to take advantage of the 5-day grace period granted by ICANN.
+After this time, if the domain does not acquire an attractive price or is not purchased, a full refund of the registration can be obtained.
 This is called domain tasting.

-The search volumes for some very common words such as ‘business’, ‘sport’, ‘weather’ make such names particularly in demand and therefore expensive.
-In fact, being words that are highly sought after by Internet users, they guarantee many visits and thus profit from both domain parking and the use of the site for the marketing of a product or service.
+The search volumes for some very common words, such as ‘business’, ‘sport’, and ‘weather’, make such names particularly in demand and, therefore, expensive.
+Being words that are highly sought after by Internet users, they guarantee many visits and thus profit from both domain parking and the use of the site for the marketing of a product or service.

 Registering an Internet domain safely

 Even before the dotcom bubble, speculation on web domains spread unbridled, given the absence of regulation.
 Registration was open to all without a check on trademarks or homonymy, and competition was scarce.
-The first measure against fraudulent practices, however, soon came: ICANN issued the Uniform Domain-Name Dispute-Resolution Policy (UDRP) in 1999 to limit precisely the counterfeiting of domains, which at the time was the rule rather than the exception.
+However, the first measure against fraudulent practices soon came: ICANN issued the Uniform Domain-Name Dispute-Resolution Policy (UDRP) in 1999 to limit precisely the counterfeiting of domains, which at the time was the rule rather than the exception.

 Since then, these practices became prosecutable: it is illegal to register a name that is the same as a registered trade mark, or that can be confused with it, in order to profit from its popularity.
 In other words, there is a ban on cybersquatting.